 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“First and foremost, we need to make sleep a priority,” she says.
-“We always recommend a good diet and exercise to everyone.
-Along the same lines, we need to focus on sleep as well.”
+“First and foremost we need to make sleep a priority,” says Dr. Walia.
+“We always recommend a good diet and exercise to everyone, but along the same lines we recommend proper sleep as well.”

 Everyone feels better after a good night’s rest.
 But now, thanks to a report from the National Sleep Foundation, you can aim for a targeted sleep number tailored to your age.